Sign Up for a Free Account

 At that time, there was no quality control whatsoever, and gin was frequently adulterated (eg, with turpentine).
 When it became apparent that copious gin consumption was causing social problems, social reformers and the government made efforts to control the production of the spirit.
 The Spirit Duties Act (commonly known as the Gin Act of 1736) imposed high taxes on sales of gin, forbade the sale of gin in quantities of less than two gallons, and required an annual payment of £50 for a retail license.
 These measures had little effect beyond increasing smuggling and driving the distilling trade underground.
 The act was repealed by the Gin Act of 1743, which set much lower taxes and fees.

-Similarly, the 4-part sequence of "A Drunkard's Progress" (1826) by American engraver and historian John Warner Barber (1798-1885) depicts the neurologic and social decay from alcoholism, complete with biblical admonitions.
+“The Drunkard's Progress.”
+The 4-part sequence of "The Drunkard's Progress" (1826) by American engraver and historian John Warner Barber (1798–1885) depicts the neurologic and social decay from alcoholism, complete with biblical admonitions.
 In the first image, "The Morning Dram," the father is drinking at 8 AM, ignoring his wife and children.

 The Drunkard's Progress, or the Direct Road to Poverty, Wretchedness & Ruin: The Morning Dram (1826)